Party switching: Nicaragua

 In Nicaragua, some major party switches occurred between 2002 and 2006 when the two major political parties, the Constitutional Liberal Party and the Sandinista National Liberation Front, formed a pact and members of both parties left to form new parties or make alliances with smaller ones.

 Philippines

-Party-switching "has become the norm, the practice" in the Philippines, according to Julio Teehankee, a political science professor at De La Salle University.
+Party-switching known in the Philippines as Political butterfly or commonly known as Balimbing (Note: Balimbing refers to politicians in the Philippines who frequently switch parties or allegiances for personal gain, often likened to the starfruit due to its many faces, symbolizing their fickleness and opportunism.), "has become the norm, the practice" in the Philippines, according to Julio Teehankee, a political science professor at De La Salle University.
 During midterm elections, politicians usually attach themselves to the party of the ruling president.
 This has led to transactional dealings, and parties are identified more on personalities instead of platforms.
 Aside from party-switching, internal squabbles within parties lead to the formation of new ones.
 Vice President Jejomar Binay, elected under PDP–Laban, formed his own United Nationalist Alliance (UNA) as his party for his 2016 presidential campaign.
 Ex-Lakas members who do not want to join the then-ruling Liberal Party in 2013 joined to form the National Unity Party.

 These are presidents who have been members of another party but switched to a different party or founded a new one to run for president: